 The Archbishop of Vilnius decided to rename a small church of the Holy Trinity into the Divine Mercy Shrine and to transfer the Divine Mercy image to this church.
 The image was transferred in 2005 and since then has been venerated above the main altar of this Shrine.
 It is not known whether St. Faustina ever visited this church during her years in Vilnius, but St. Faustina’s confessor Bl.
 Michael Sopocko worked at this church shortly from 1946 until 1947 (it was already after St. Faustina’s death).

 How to Visit the Divine Mercy Shrine in Vilnius

 Located in the old town of Vilnius, minutes of walking from the Presidential Palace, Vilnius University and Vilnius Cathedral, the Shrine is surrounded by small shops and restaurants on a narrow Dominikonu Street (house number 12).
 You can see it on Google Map here.

 The Shrine is open for prayer 24 hours a day, every day, with Masses celebrated in Lithuanian and Polish languages a few times daily.
 At 3pm the Divine Mercy Chaplet is prayed in Lithuanian and at 3.40pm in Polish.
 Rosary is also prayed and confessions heard at the Shrine every day.
 Silent adoration of the Blessed Sacrament is going on most of the time, unless Mass is celebrated, Rosary is prayed or some other liturgical celebration (such as a baptism or a wedding) is celebrated.

 You can visit Shrine’s website here, however Mass times have not been updated recently so the best way to find most recent Mass times is at the Shrine itself (on your left as soon as you enter the Shrine).

-You can see the live online broadcast from the Shrine here.
+You can watch the live online broadcast from the Shrine here.